extremecoders-re/re-list/README.md

 - **[Kaitai Struct](http://kaitai.io/)**: A declarative language used for describe various binary data structures, laid out in files or in memory: i.e. binary file formats, network stream packet formats, etc.

+- **[LuaQEMU](https://github.com/Comsecuris/luaqemu)**: A QEMU-based framework exposing several of QEMU-internal APIs to a LuaJIT core injected into QEMU itself.
+Among other things, this allows fast prototyping of target systems without any native code and minimal effort in Lua.

 - **[Manticore](https://github.com/trailofbits/manticore)**: A prototyping tool for dynamic binary analysis, with support for symbolic execution, taint analysis, and binary instrumentation.

 - **[Mcsema](https://github.com/trailofbits/mcsema)**: Framework for lifting x86, amd64, and aarch64 program binaries to LLVM bitcode.